+Unlike traditional malware, these underground apps make profits by \textit{providing non-compliant services}, especially in sensitive areas (\eg, gambling, porn, loan).
+For better understanding, Figure~\ref{fig:def} shows a typical use scenario of a normal~\footnote{In this paper, apps that do not belong to \target{} are named as \textit{\legit{}s}.} loan app and an underground loan app.
+Unlike the normal app, the underground app does not provide UIs related to \textit{terms and conditions}, including identity verification and user (or privacy policy) agreement.
+Such a phenomenon is probably because these apps want to avoid supervision and let the victims make a quick decision without thinking~\cite{GooglePay}.
+What's more, our investigation shows that most of these underground apps (over 80\%) do not have malicious payloads (or serve advertisements).

+In this work, we call these apps \textit{underground economy apps} (or \textbf{UEware} for short), and define them as \textit{apps that serve the underground economy by providing non-compliant services}~\footnote{For a given sensitive service, the regulations may vary in different countries/regions, \eg, online gambling is prohibited in Saudi Arabia, while it is legal in some states of the United States~\cite{gamblingUS}.
+The impact is discussed in Section~\ref{sec:discussion}.}.
+Obviously, the concept is orthogonal to that of malware.

+The proliferation of UEware has become a widespread issue, particularly on platforms that lack adequate supervision, such as social media and third-party app markets.
+To mitigate this threat, authoritative agencies and app download platforms proactively seek effective solutions.
+However, to our best knowledge, only a few studies~\cite{muscanell2014weapons,gao2021demystifying, munyendo2022desperate,chen2021lifting,hongGamblnig2022} focus on a special sort of \target{} (\ie, gambling scam, loan scam apps), and provide some recommendations to users and authorities.
+Nonetheless, none of these works propose feasible approaches which are capable of effectively detecting \target{}.
+Apart from the effectiveness, efficiency is also significant due to the huge amount of apps~\footnote{\Eg, there were over two million new apps released on GooglePlay in 2021~\cite{appadd}.} that need to be handled.

+Unfortunately, existing dynamic and static approaches that are used to detect malware cannot be applied to detect \target{}.
+On one hand, the dynamic approaches are inefficient to perform the large-scale detection due to the inherent scalability limitation, i.e., they have to launch the apps to examine their behaviors~\cite{wong2016intellidroid} and fetch the screenshots~\cite{dong2018frauddroid}, thus consuming huge resources~\cite{li2017simidroid}.
+On the other hand, the static approaches are ineffective to detect \target{} due to its unique characteristics.
+Specifically, the features used by those detection approaches can be dived into malicious payload~\cite{enck2009lightweight,Wu2012DroidMatAM,yang2013appintent,liu2014decaf}, GUI content~\cite{yuan2019stealthy,sun2015droideagle}, and the Manifest information~\cite{faruki2015androsimilar,sebastian2020towards,li2018significant}.
+However, these features are not feasible to \target{}: 1) \textit{most \target{} (over 80\%) do not have malicious payloads}, which inevitably makes the payload-based approaches ineffective; and 2) \textit{most \target{} take countermeasures}, which also makes the content-based approaches ineffective; and 3) the Manifest information cannot be used as a unique detection feature, since it is the basic information and can be arbitrarily customized in Android.

-\textbf{Our approach.}\tab In this paper, we propose a novel approach to effectively and efficiently detect \target{} by considering the transition orders of the user interfaces (UIs), which determine the \textit{usage scenarios} of these apps.
-Specifically, for a given app, the service is presented to the users through multiple UIs in a specific order.
-These ordered UIs are aware of the usage scenarios, which further constitute a \textit{scene-aware UI transition graph}.
-In the following context, this graph is named as \textbf{\sg{}} for short.
+\textbf{Our approach.}\tab In this paper, we propose a novel approach to efficiently and effectively detect Android \target{} by identifying the non-compliant services they provided.
+Specifically, an app service is presented to the users through multiple user interfaces (UIs) in a specific order, which constitutes the \textit{UI transition graph} (\textbf{\sg{}}).